🧮 Reporter

 Interpreting the Graphs

 The final graph is the effect over time graph.
-This shows the relative change in the marketing and organic effectiveness.
+This shows us the effect of the contextual metric on marketing effectiveness over time.

 In-sample model fit